 15. Digital luggage scale: Every time we travel I spend about 10 minutes trying to guess if my suitcase is over the weight limit or not.
 If I’m at home, I can do the whole “weigh myself holding the bag and subtract my weight” trick, but I usually don’t have a scale at my destination, and hello, that’s where I buy stuff that I want to bring home.
 So it’s a bit of a guessing game at that point.
 The answer to the problem?
 A travel luggage scale!
 No more guessing, just attach to the luggage handle and lift the luggage off the ground to get an accurate weight.

-17. A toiletries bag you love: A lady's toiletries bag is like her traveling secret weapon since it contains all the necessities that she'd be lost without (hair care items, makeup products, shaving cream…you know the drill).
+17. A toiletries bag you love: A lady’s toiletries bag is like her traveling secret weapon since it contains all the necessities that she’d be lost without (hair care items, makeup products, shaving cream…you know the drill).
 So make sure that your bag is something that works best for your particular travel items.
-Some people like to have their toiletries bag compartmentalized into small areas with a hook so you can hang it up once you get to the hotel (that's me!), while others like to have one main compartment where they can keep everything together in the same spot (that's my husband's style).
-Either way, there are so many choices to choose from like this hanging toiletry bag to this single compartment bag that's shaped like a vintage VW bus!
-So cute, can I just take both?!?
+Some people like to have their toiletries bag compartmentalized into small areas with a hook so you can hang it up once you get to the hotel (that’s me!), while others like to have one main compartment where they can keep everything together in the same spot (that’s my husband’s style).
+Either way, there are so many choices to choose from like this hanging toiletry bag.

 18. Luggage tracker: Now this is an awesome gadget for both you tech girls and you big worrywarts.
-Just charge this locater disk before you fly, place it in your suitcase, and if your bag gets lost, you can track exactly where it is with an app on your phone.
-The locater's battery stays charged for 15 days and uses GSM tracking which can be located in places where GPS can't be.
-Goodbye lost luggage!
+Just charge this luggage locater before you fly, place it in your suitcase, and if your bag gets lost, you can track exactly where it is with an app on your phone.

 19. Travel sleep machine: I also take a travel size sound machine with me every time I travel (similar to this one).
 Blocking out all the hotel noise and foreign sounds you aren’t used to is a must for anyone that wants a good night’s sleep on the road.
 You can also download white noise machine apps for your phone or tablet—light sleepers unite!!
 Although if you can’t sleep without the city noise, there’s also a sound option for that on the app as well…